-This policy seeks to provide the strategic intent for effective food safety compliance and enforcement processes to food businesses registered within the municipality.
-The policy is partnered with an operational procedure.
+This policy seeks to provide the strategic intent of effective food safety compliance and enforcement processes to food businesses registered within the municipality.

 3. Introduction

 Central Goldfields Shire Council is responsible for administering the objectives of the Victorian Food Act 1984 (the "Act") within its municipality.
 The objects of the Act are: